 How To Write Effective Qualifying Questions For Your Trade Show App

-Here’s how to write qualifying questions for your trade show app – questions that will advance your business goals and that your booth staffers will actually use.
+Here’s how to write qualifying questions for your trade show app – questions that will advance your business goals and that your booth staffers will use.

-Nothing is as daunting to a booth staffer than a laundry list of questions to get answers for, when they’re faced with restless booth visitors who are itching to resume walking the show floor.
 Give your booth staffers too many questions and you won’t get answers for most of them.
 Or, you’ll get annoyed prospects and more data than you can actually use.

+You want the select few questions that will help you understand each lead’s specific needs.
 Ask your sales management to supply the 3 to 5 questions they would want to ask a prospect to define their needs and to rate how qualified they are.

 Getting BANT answers without asking BANT questions